 Japanese knotweed (also known as Fallopia japonica or Polygonum cuspidatum) is a perennial herbaceous invasive plant that is a native species of Japan.
 Since being imported to botanic gardens in Britain during the Victorian era Japanese knotweed has spread throughout the UK and has been labelled as ‘controlled waste’ by the government.
 This plant grows aggressively during the summer and has the potential to grow through temporary structures (such as garden sheds or greenhouses) and can even rupture concrete.

 Need help with your knotweed?
 As Japanese knotweed legal claims experts, we are well-versed in all areas of Japanese knotweed UK law.
 Contact us today to find out how we can help you with Japanese knotweed identification, eradication and compensation.
+If you’re not sure exactly what Japanese knotweed looks like, then check out our gallery that showcases every part of the plant.

 Whilst the destructive potential of Japanese knotweed has been exaggerated by some journalists and removal companies, the plant can nevertheless prove to be a nuisance for homeowners, landlords and farmers alike.
 The plant dies back during the colder months of the year, but Japanese knotweed can grow at an alarming rate during the summer, leading to large patches of thick growth that can stifle other plants and quickly overrun an outdoor space.